jwoehr/qisjob/README.md

   -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
-                        Max credits to expend on each job, default is 3 -j, --job             Print job dictionary
+                        Max credits to expend on each job, default is 3 -g, --configuration   Print configuration for backend specified by -b to stdout and exit 0
+  -j, --job             Print job dictionary
   -m, --memory          Print individual results of multishot experiment -o OUTFILE, --outfile OUTFILE
-                        Write appending CSV to outfile, default is stdout -p PROPERTIES, --properties PROPERTIES
-                        Print properties for specified backend to stdout and exit 0
+                        Write appending CSV to outfile, default is stdout -p, --properties      Print properties for backend specified by -b to stdout and exit 0
   -q QUBITS, --qubits QUBITS
                         Number of qubits for the experiment, default is 5 --qiskit_version      Print Qiskit version and exit 0